tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## Solution

 A package opts-in to the Module goal by specifying a `"module"` entry field in place of the traditional `"main"` field in its `package.json`.
+Package dependencies are not affected by the opt-in and may be a mix of CJS and ES module packages.
-If a `package.json` does not exist, source text as either goal, and if there is a parse error that may allow the other goal to parse, then parse as the other goal.
+If a `package.json` does not exist, parse source text as either goal.
+If there is a parse error that may allow the other goal to parse, then parse as the other goal.
 After this, the goal is known unambiguously and the environment can safely perform initialization without the possibility of the source text being run in the wrong goal.

 ### Algorithm